- front page

 Image Source: Canva

-The value of a "must-read book" lies not in its ability to change your life immediately, but in its ability to accompany you to think, change your mind, an
+The value of "must-read books" lies not in their ability to immediately change your life, but in their ability to accompany you in critical moments, help y

 .jpg)

 "Man's Search for Meaning" is Viktor Frankl's masterpiece.
-He was an Austrian psychologist who, during World War II, was sent to a Nazi concentration camp.
-In such an environment, people were not only deprived of their freedom, but even their reason for living gradually disappeared.
-Yet, Frankl tells us in his book that, amidst this hellish existence, he still found a strength to resist being consumed by despair.
-He observed that what truly sustains life is not external circumstances but "finding meaning in life."
-When people completely give up because they see no future, some can persevere.
-This is often because they still have a deep attachment, whether it be a love, a dream, or even simply the desire to record this experience.
+Originally an Austrian psychologist, he was sent to a Nazi concentration camp during World War II.
+In that environment, people were not only deprived of their freedom, but even their reason for living gradually disappeared.
+However, Frankl tells us in the book that he still found a kind of strength in his hellish life that prevented him from being swallowed by despair.
+He observed that what truly sustains people is not external conditions, but "finding meaning in life."
+When people give up completely because they cannot see the future, some people can grit their teeth and persevere.
+The reason is often that they still have attachments in their hearts that they cannot let go of, which may be a love, a dream, or even just the idea of "I want to record this experience."

-2. The Little Prince: A must-read allegory for all generations
+2. The Little Prince: A life fable that must be read across generations

 .jpg)

-The charm of The Little Prince lies in the fact that readers of it at any age experience it differently.
-At twenty, it feels romantic; at thirty, it reveals responsibility and loneliness; and when I read it again after forty, I understand the impermanence and the importance of cherishing.
+The charm of *The Little Prince* lies in the fact that each age brings a different experience.
+At twenty, it feels romantic; at thirty, it evokes responsibility and loneliness; and at forty, it reveals impermanence and the value of cherishing what you have.
 For me, this book is like a mirror, reflecting my current stage of life.
-It is a good book to read at any time, reminding me not to forget innocence and sincerity.
+It's suitable to read at any time, reminding myself not to forget simplicity and sincerity.

-3. The Courage to Be Disliked: A Must-Read Book for Self-Growth
+3. *The Courage to Be Disliked*: A Must-Read Self-Growth Book for Modern People

 %20(1).jpg)

 The title is provocative, but its true meaning is "Be Brave to Be Yourself."
-Through conversations between philosophers and young people, this book introduces Adlerian psychology, challenging many of our habitual assumptions: You are not a victim of your circumstances, but rather you can choose how to live.
-A key concept is "issue separation."
-Often, we find ourselves exhausted because we try to control others' judgments or even shoulder their emotions.
-Adler reminds us that everyone has their own issues; we don't need to live for others, nor do we need others to make decisions for us.
+This book introduces Adlerian psychology through dialogues between philosophers and young people, breaking down many of our habitual notions: you are not a victim of your environment, but rather you can choose how to live.
+The most important concept is "separation of tasks."
+Often, we live exhausting lives because we try to control others' opinions, even taking the blame for their emotions.
+But Adler reminds us that everyone has their own tasks; you don't need to live for others, nor should you let others decide for you.

-I think the greatest value of this book is that it can make people "breathe a sigh of relief."
-If you always compromise because you are afraid of being disliked, this book will help you to bravely say, "This is my life."
-It is suitable for reading when you want to break through yourself but are afraid of being rejected.
-It is not just a psychology book, but a guide that can help you live more freely.
+I think the greatest value of this book is that it allows people to "take a breather."
+If you always compromise because you're afraid of being disliked, this book will help you bravely say, "This is my life."
+It's suitable for reading when you want to break through your limitations but are afraid of being rejected.
+It's not just a psychology book, but a guide that can help you live more freely.

-4. How to Win Friends and Influence People: A Must-Read Guide to Workplace Relationships
+4. *How to Win Friends and Influence People*: An essential guide to workplace interpersonal relationships.

 .jpg)

-Dale Carnegie's classic work, How to Win Friends and Influence People, remains as relevant almost a century after its publication.
+Dale Carnegie's classic work, *How to Win Friends and Influence People*, remains relevant even nearly a century after its publication.
 It's not about rhetoric, but about human nature.
-Carnegie emphasizes that humanity's deepest need is to be understood and affirmed.
-The book contains many seemingly simple tips that can make a real difference.
+Carnegie emphasizes that humanity's deepest need is to be understood and appreciated.
+The book offers many seemingly simple techniques that can bring about significant change.
 For example, he reminds us not to rush to criticize others, but to begin with appreciation.
-This may sound mundane, but in everyday communication, it's often the most touching step.
+This may sound mundane, but in everyday communication, it's often the most impactful step.

-While reading it, I felt that this book is not just for workplace relationships, but actually applies to any context where building relationships is necessary.
-It's not about "pretending to be nice," but about being genuine with others.
-If you often feel stuck in interpersonal interactions or constantly frustrated during workplace negotiations, this book will help you find some very practical breakthroughs.
+While reading this book, I felt that it wasn't just suitable for workplace relationships; it's applicable to any situation where building relationships is necessary.
+It doesn't teach you to "pretend to be a good person," but rather reminds you to treat others sincerely.
+If you often feel stuck in interpersonal interactions or always feel frustrated in workplace negotiations, this book will provide you with some very practical breakthroughs.

-5. Poor Charlie's Common Sense: A Must-Read for Investment Thinking
+5. *Poor Charlie's Common Sense*: A Must-Read Classic for Investing Mindset

 .jpg)

-This book captures the wisdom of Buffett's longtime partner, Charlie Munger.
-Unlike typical investment books that focus solely on numbers or techniques, Munger emphasizes "mindsets."
+This book compiles the wisdom of Charlie Munger, Warren Buffett's longtime partner.
+Unlike typical investment books that only discuss numbers or techniques, Munger emphasizes "mindset."
 His most famous quote is, "If all you have is a hammer, everything looks like a nail."
-This reminds us not to use a single piece of knowledge to explain everything.
-Instead, Munger advocates for "multiple mental models," meaning you need to absorb knowledge from across fields and integrate it to make better judgments.
+This reminds us not to use a single piece of knowledge to explain all problems.
+Munger advocates "multiple mental models," meaning you need to absorb knowledge from across disciplines and integrate them to make better judgments.

-To me, this book is more like a "life decision-making manual" than an investment book.
-It does not teach you "how to make quick money" but "how to avoid making bad choices."
-It is suitable for reading when you are about to face major decisions, whether it is investment, entrepreneurship or career choices, it can give you a more comprehensive view.
+For me, this book is less like an investment book and more like a "life decision-making manual."
+It doesn't teach "how to make quick money" but rather "how to avoid making bad choices."
+It's suitable for reading when you're about to face major decisions, whether it's investing, starting a business, or choosing a career path.
+It can give you a more comprehensive perspective.

 .jpg)

-James Clear's Atomic Habits has been a popular growth book of the past decade.
-Its core concept is simple: change isn't achieved through willpower, but through small habits and environmental design.
-One example in the book particularly struck me: someone who wants to develop an exercise habit doesn't need to set a lofty goal of "running ten kilometers a day" right from the start.
-Instead, simply place your sneakers by your bed to make it easier for you to take the first step, and change will begin.
+James Clear's *Atomic Habits* is a popular self-help book of the last decade.
+The core concept of atomic habits is simple: change isn't about willpower, but about small habits and environmental design.
+One example in the book particularly impressed me: people who want to cultivate an exercise habit don't need to set a high standard like "running ten kilometers every day" from the start.
+Instead, simply placing your running shoes by your bedside makes it easier to take the first step, and change will begin.

-The most powerful thing about this book is that it reminds us: "Focus on the system, not the goal."
-When you focus on the process rather than the destination, you will find that change is easier than you thought.
-It is very suitable for people who want to develop new habits.
-Whether it is health, learning, or work efficiency, this book can provide practical guidance.
+The most powerful aspect of this book is its reminder: "Focus on the system, not the goal."
+When you focus on the process rather than the destination, you'll find that change is actually easier than you imagined.
+It's perfect for people who want to develop new habits, whether it's health, learning, or work efficiency; this book provides practical guidance.

 .jpg)

-Author Björn Natiko Lindbrau, once a promising business executive, gave up everything at 26 to pursue a 17-year-old spiritual practice in the Thai forests.
-After returning to secular life, he struggled to readjust to society while battling depression and ALS.
-This book is surprisingly engaging, despite its focus on spiritual practice, and instead overflows with sincerity and humor.
-The stories the author shares often elicit a smile, yet leave a lasting reminder.
+Author Bjorn Natiko Lindbrau, once a promising corporate executive, gave it all up at the age of 26 to spend 17 years in a spiritual retreat in the Thai forests.
+After returning to secular life, he had to readjust to society and battle depression and ALS.
+What's surprising about this book is that, while discussing spiritual practice, it doesn't feel heavy; instead, it's full of sincerity and humor.
+The stories the author shares often bring a knowing smile, yet leave a profound reminder afterward.

-My favorite sentence in the book is: "Most of the things I worry about in my life never happen, and most of the things that do happen I could never have predicted."
+My favorite sentence in the book is: "Most of the things I've worried about in my life have never happened, and most of the things that have happened, I could never have predicted."
 This sentence is like a key that can help people unlock the chains of anxiety.

-This is a great book to open when you are anxious or down.
-It reminds us to accept the uncertainty of life and find comfort in imperfection.
+This is a book that's perfect for reading when you're feeling anxious or down.
+It reminds us to accept the uncertainties of life and to find peace in imperfection.

-8. Deliberate Practice: The Must-Read Science Behind Success
+8. *Deliberate Practice*: The Essential Science Behind Success

 .jpg)

-This book challenges the idea that genius is innate.
-Author Anders Ericsson draws on extensive research to demonstrate that the top performers in any field are cultivated through years of deliberate practice.
-The key isn't how long you practice, but how you practice.
-Good practice requires clear goals, continuous feedback, and the courage to step outside your comfort zone.
-This explains why some people practice for ten years without making any progress, while experts improve year after year.
+This book challenges the idea that "genius is innate."
+Author Anders Ericsson uses extensive research to show us that top figures in any field are actually cultivated through years of "deliberate practice."
+The key is not how long you practice, but how you practice.
+Good practice requires clear goals, continuous feedback, and the courage to step out of your comfort zone.
+This is why some people practice for ten years without making progress, while experts get better year after year.

 For me, this book is very down-to-earth.
-It doesn't tell you "you will succeed as long as you work hard", but reminds you to work hard strategically.
-It is suitable for students, professionals or anyone who wants to improve their skills.
-When you start practicing with the right methods, you will find that you can really make a difference.
+It doesn't tell you "you will succeed as long as you work hard," but rather reminds you that you need to work hard strategically.
+It's suitable for students, professionals, or anyone who wants to improve their skills.
+When you start practicing in the right way, you'll find that you really can make a difference.

-9. Thinking Fast and Slow: A Must-Read Classic in Cognitive Psychology
+9. *Thinking Quickly and Slowly*: A Must-Read Classic in Cognitive Psychology

 .jpg)

-When I was reading this book, I often felt like I was holding up a mirror, because I had made the same mistakes in judgment mentioned in it.
-This process of self-awareness is the most valuable part of this book.
-It is suitable for reading when you want to improve your judgment, and it will help you be calmer and more rational when making important decisions.
+While reading this book, I often felt like I was looking in a mirror, because I had made the same mistakes mentioned in it.
+This process of self-awareness is the most valuable part of the book.
+It is suitable for reading when you want to improve your judgment and will help you be calmer and more rational when making important decisions.

-10. Navarre's Guide: An Action Guide to Wealth and Freedom
+10. The Navarre: A Guide to Wealth and Freedom

 .jpg)

-This book compiles the essence of Silicon Valley investor Naval's thoughts.
-He talks not only about wealth, but also about the philosophy of life of learning, happiness and freedom.
-The concept Naval emphasizes most is "compound interest", not just compound interest on money, but also on knowledge, connections and habits.
-These things accumulated over a long period of time are the real assets of life.
-He also reminds us to make good use of "leverage", not just manpower, but also capital, technology and knowledge.
+This book compiles the essence of Silicon Valley investor Navarre's thoughts.
+He talks not only about wealth, but also about life philosophies of learning, happiness, and freedom.
+Navarre's most emphasized concept is "compound interest," not just in terms of money, but also in terms of knowledge, connections, and habits.
+These things accumulated over a long period of time are the true assets in life.
+He also reminds us to make good use of "leverage," not only in terms of human resources, but also in terms of capital, technology, and knowledge.

-When I was reading it, I felt that this was not like an ordinary motivational book.
-It does not tell you that "hard work will lead to success", but teaches you "how to choose the right direction".
+While reading it, I felt that this was unlike typical motivational books.
+It doesn't tell you "effort will lead to success," but rather teaches you "how to choose the right direction."
 This book is suitable for anyone who wants to pursue financial freedom.
-It is very pragmatic, but at the same time it also has a sense of openness, allowing you to rethink your life goals.
+It is very practical, yet it also has a sense of openness, making you rethink your life goals.

-Quick Reference List of Recommended Good Books for Life
+Quick Reference Table for Recommended Books for Life

 |---|---|---|---|

-Conclusion: The content of the book is not the answer, but a friend who accompanies you on your journey
+Conclusion: The content of a book is not the answer, but a friend who walks with you on your journey.

-Many people read in the hope of finding "an instant answer to their life's problems."
-But in reality, books don't solve problems for you; they simply remind you that life has more possibilities.
-These ten recommended books cover every need, from lows to growth.
-Some can empower you, others provide direction, and some can help you stay sane.
-The true value of reading lies not in how many books you've read but in how much action a book can inspire you to take.
-The purpose of reading isn't to accumulate knowledge, but to give you more freedom and choice in life.
-When a book can sustain you through difficult times, or even lead you down a different path, that's what makes it a must-read.(This article is owned by Darrick, and reproduction of pictures and text is prohibited)
+Many people read hoping to find "an instant solution to life's problems," but in reality, books won't solve your problems; they will only remind you that life has many more possibilities.
+This list of ten recommended books covers different needs from low points to growth.
+Some give you strength, some provide direction, and some help you stay clear-headed.
+The true value lies not in "how many books you've read," but in "how many actions a book can inspire."
+The purpose of reading is not to accumulate knowledge, but to give your life more freedom and choice.
+When a book can support you through turning points, or even lead you down a different path, that's the real reason it becomes "essential reading."(This article is the property of Darik and may not be reproduced with images or text.)